DNACENSolutions/NetworkasCodeAIAssistant/README.md

 pip install -r requirements.txt
 ```

 In your `settings.json` file, make sure to set the variables `nac-copilot.ansibleLintPath`, `nac-copilot.yamalePath`, and `nac-copilot.varsFilePath` to the full paths to these executables.
+For instance, you can find the ansible-lint paths using the terminal command `where ansible-lint`.

 Here is an example of what your `settings.json` file should look like.
 Do not copy and paste this code, since it is different for each device.